Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/ADDITIONAL_INTEGRATIONS/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 **Native OVERLAP** is our Python implementation of binary any-overlap scoring, developed for computational efficiency and validation.
 We verified perfect parity with NEDC OVERLAP, achieving identical results to four decimal places across all metrics.

-**SzCORE Any-Overlap** extends binary scoring with clinical tolerances: 30-second pre-ictal and 60-second post-ictal windows around each reference event, plus merging of predictions separated by less than 90 seconds [4].
+**SzCORE Event (Any-Overlap + tolerances)** extends binary scoring with clinical tolerances: 30-second pre-ictal and 60-second post-ictal windows around each reference event, plus merging of predictions separated by less than 90 seconds [4].
 These modifications, designed for clinical deployment scenarios where early warnings and reduced alarm fatigue are prioritized, substantially reduce reported false alarm rates [4].

 All scoring implementations process the same binary prediction masks, ensuring that performance differences stem solely from scoring philosophy rather than model behavior.